breatheco-de/laboratory-data-model/README.md

 # Laboratory Data Model

-1. Request for and example.
+1. Request for and exam.
 2. You get a number in the queue.
 3. Wait in line.
 4. You get your turn.